drocheam/optrace/docs/source/usage/plots.rst

    some_plotting_function([obj, obj2], ...)

-Figure settings like size and dpi can be set globally using the :obj:`matplotlib.rcParams`:
+Plotting is implemented with :obj:`matplotlib`, so settings like size and dpi can be set globally with the :obj:`matplotlib.rcParams`:

 .. testcode::